Joanna-Golofit/projekt_JS-01/README.md

 ## How to use Filmoteka

-... is the site for searching ... movies ;p
+... is the site for searching ... movies ;)

 **The Web App provides the following functions:**